SEE-GEO/regn/docs/source/jupyter_notebook.rst

   [I 16:04:00.182 NotebookApp] The Jupyter Notebook is running at:
   [I 16:04:00.182 NotebookApp] https://<your_computer_name>.rss.chalmers.se:8888/

+The server will be running in the directory that you started it in.
+That means if you want to access the notebooks from this repository, you should issue the above command from the base directory.

 By default the server will listen to port 8888 but if you have other notebooks running it will use the next higher one until it finds a free port.